Missing Column Values in the Employee Directory

 The Employee Directory uses the SharePoint search service to retrieve user profile data.
 The table below presented column mapping between employee attributes in the Employee Directory web part, User Profile and SharePoint search schema:

 |Location||Not exists||Not exists||Location|

 The lack of managed properties in the search schema is the main reason that some columns in the details views are empty.

 To manage search schema open SharePoint admin center and go to More Features and select Open under Search heading:

 Select Manage Search Schema:

-Employee Directory refers to managed properties defined in search schema.
+Employee Directory refers to managed properties defined in the search schema.

-Managed property may be mapped to one or more crawled property.
+Managed property may be mapped to one or more crawled properties.
 In this article, we will look at the following case: crawed property is not mapped to existing managed property.